top of page

 Q1.
 Who is an Assessing Officer (AO)?

 Q2.
-How to find who is your jurisdictional AO after logging into the e-Filing portal?
+How to find out who is your jurisdictional AO after logging into the e-filing portal?

 A taxpayer can find the jurisdictional AO through the Income Tax Department’s e-filing portal.
 Login to the e-filing portal > go to the Profile section > Details of your Jurisdiction and information related to AO will be listed there.